What is statutory sick pay?

 2. Statutory Sick Pay (Medical Evidence) Regulations 1985.

-To receive sick pay from work, staff must meet a set of criteria.
+To receive sick pay from work, your staff must meet a set of criteria.
 This includes:

 It’s for these reasons you need to establish a clear and fair absence policy to help manage any issues relating to employee sickness absences.